NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_03_Probability.md

 	a.
 If a single man is chosen at random, what is the probability that his height is less than 66 inches tall?
 	b.
 If a single man in chosen at random, what is the probability that his height is greater than 72 inches tall?
 	c.
 If a single man is chosen at random, what is the probability that his height is between 68 and 72 inches?
 	d.
 If two men are chosen at random, what is the probability that both of them are between 68 and 72 inches tall?
-(Hint: You'll need to use your answer from part a. plus the binomial distribution to answer this.)
+(Hint: You'll need to use your answer from the previous part plus the binomial distribution to answer this.)
 	e.
 If twenty-five men are chosen at random, what is the probability that all of them are between 68 and 72 inches tall?
 	f.
 Challenge Question - If two men are chosen at random, what is the probability that their __mean__ height is between 68 and 72 inches tall?
 (Hint: You'll probably have to simulate this to get an approximate answer.
 Similar to what we did to generate binomial random variables, we can generate normal random variables using `norm.rvs()`.
 For example, `norm.rvs(loc = 70, scale = 3, size = 2)` will generate two observations from a normal random variable with mean 70 and standard deviation 3.)
 	g.
 Challenge Question, Part 2 - If twenty-five men are chosen at random, what is the probability that their __mean__ height is between 68 and 72 inches tall?